Arlington Franklin Dungy

-Arlington Franklin Dungy was a Canadian dentist who practiced in Ontario, and was a known advocate for a more inclusive medical community.
-He specialized in paediatric dentistry, and practiced first in Toronto, before accepting the role of Chief of Dentistry at Ottawa's Children’s Hospital of Eastern Ontario.
-His academic career included the positions of Dean of Alumni and Student Affairs and Associate Dean of Professional Affairs, at the University of Ottawa Faculty of Medicine.
-During his tenure at the University of Ottawa, he co-founded the Indigenous admissions program, as well as two scholarships, to address a lack of Indigenous representation within the Canadian medical profession.
-He was fondly known as "Arlie" by people close to him.
+Arlington Franklin Dungy (born c.
+1932-3) was a Canadian dentist and advocate inclusivity in the medical community.
+Specializing in paediatric dentistry, he began his practice in Toronto before becoming chief of dentistry at the Children’s Hospital of Eastern Ontario in Ottawa.
+In academia, he held key leadership roles at the University of Ottawa Faculty of Medicine, serving as the dean of alumni and student affairs, and later as associate dean of professional affairs.
+During his tenure, he co-founded the university’s Indigenous admissions program and established two scholarships aimed at increasing indigenous representation in Canada’s medical profession.
+He was affectionately known as "Arlie" by those close to him.

 Education

-Arlington Dungy attended the University of Toronto, where he obtained his Doctor of Dental Surgery (DDS).
-Graduating in 1956, he became one of the first known black graduates from the school's Faculty of Dentistry.
-He later went on to obtain a specialist diploma in paediatric dentistry in 1970, also from the University of Toronto.
+Arlington Franklin Dungy attended the University of Toronto, where he obtained his Doctor of Dental Surgery (DDS).
+Graduating in 1956, he became one of the first known Black graduates from the school's Faculty of Dentistry.
+He later obtained a specialist diploma in paediatric dentistry in 1970, also from the University of Toronto.

 Career

 After graduating with his DDS, Dungy had a long professional career in dentistry.
 He became the chief of paedodontics at Toronto’s Hospital for Sick Children in 1969.
 Dungy was then recruited as Chief of Dentistry for Ottawa’s Children’s Hospital of Eastern Ontario in 1981.
 By 1995, he held the position of Vice-President academic research, and medical affairs.

 Dungy's academic career spanned 25 years.
 First as an adjunct professor of surgery at the University of Ottawa Faculty of Medicine, he then went on to help found a student affairs office.
-He later would hold the positions of associate Dean of Alumni and Student Affairs, and Associate Dean of Professional Affairs.
+He later would hold the positions of associate dean of alumni and student affairs, and associate dean of professional affairs.
 In 2006, he became the first director of the Indigenous Admissions program at the University of Ottawa's Faculty of Medicine.